 Being Wrong — Why People Can't Stand It

-And why being wrong offers you your best chance to succeed.
+And why being wrong offers you the best chance to succeed.

 On Sunday, May 27, Drew Gilpin Faust, President of Harvard was interviewed in the NY Times Sunday Book Review.
 What caught my attention was her answer to this question: